Medium Modification of \gamma-jets in High-energy Heavy-ion Collisions

+In a static and uniform medium, the total parton energy loss has an approximate quadratic dependence on the propagation length while the $p_T$ broadening has a linear dependence.
+In high-energy heavy-ion collisions, the jet transport parameter should have a time dependence $\hat q_a = \hat q_a^0 (\tau_0/\tau)^{1+\alpha}$ with $\alpha\ge 0$ whose value becomes bigger in the later stage of evolution due to fast 3D expansion.
+In this case, the total energy loss is approximately linear in the propagation length while the $p_T$ broadening has a logarithmic dependence or less.
+These length dependences should be the same for reconstructed jets as we will show.
+It is important to keep in mind that fast expansion in heavy-ion collisions results in much bigger reduction in the $p_T$ broadening than the jet energy loss.

-To illustrate the influence of jet-induced medium excitation on the final jet energy, we consider first the propagation of $\gamma$-tagged jets in a uniform and static gluonic medium at temperature $T=300$ MeV.
+To illustrate the connection between energy loss and azimuthal broadening for reconstructed jets, we consider first the propagation of $\gamma$-tagged jets in a uniform and static gluonic medium at temperature $T=300$ MeV.
 We set $\alpha_s=0.4$ and $\mu^2_{D}=1$ GeV$^2$ for simplicity and use a jet-cone size $R=0.4$.
-Shown in Fig.~\ref{fig1}(a) is the net jet energy loss as a function of the propagation time.
-If we include only jet shower partons (dotted) in the jet reconstruction, the energy loss is considerably larger than when radiated gluons (dashed) or all (shower + radiated + recoiled ) partons (solid) are included.
-Therefore, both radiated gluons and recoiled partons from the elastic scattering enter the jet-cone and become part of the reconstructed jets.
-The net jet energy loss shows a clear quadratic time-dependence during the early times.
-The reconstructed jets also show significant deflection with respect to the $\gamma$-direction at later times due to jet-medium interaction as shown in Fig.~\ref{fig1}(b).
-Shown in Fig.~\ref{fig1}(c) is the longitudinal momentum fraction ($z=p_{L}/E^{\rm jet}$) distribution, which we will refer to as reconstructed jet fragmentation function, of partons within the jet-cone at different times.
-There is very little change at large and intermediate $z$, but huge enhancement at low $z$ due to contributions from recoiled partons and radiated gluons.
-In Fig.~\ref{fig1}(d) we show the jet transverse profile, \ba \rho(r)=\frac{1}{\Delta r}\frac{1}{N^\text{jet}}\sum_\text{jets}\frac{\pt(r-\Delta r/2,r+\Delta r/2)}{\pt(0,R)}, \ea of the initial jet (dotted) and at a later time $t=8$ fm/$c$ (solid and dashed), where $\pt(r_1,r_2)$ is the summed $\pt$ of all partons in the annulus between radius $r_1$ and $r_2$ inside the jet-cone.
-We also extend the above transverse energy profile to outside the jet-cone between $R<r<\pi/2$.
-Without induced gluon radiation, elastic scatterings have little effect on the jet transverse profile within the jet-cone while recoiled partons contribute to transverse energy flow outside the cone.
-Induced gluon radiation, on the other hand, significantly broadens the transverse energy profile both within and outside the jet-cone.
+Shown in Fig.~\ref{uniform} (left) is the jet energy loss that has a clear quadratic time dependence during the early times.
+The corresponding $p_T$ broadening of single partons should increase linearly during early times.
+This leads to a significant azimuthal angle broadening of the reconstructed jets, as shown in Fig.~\ref{uniform} (right).
+If we include only jet shower partons (dotted line) in the jet reconstruction, the energy loss is considerably larger than when radiated gluons (dashed line) or all (shower + radiated + recoiled ) partons (solid line) are included.
+Both radiated gluons and recoiled medium partons enter the jet cone and become part of the reconstructed jets.